 Do you often feel anxious for no real reason?
 Do you often have nervous thoughts or feel as though you're nervous and you have no idea why?
 This may be free-floating anxiety, and you can learn how to cure it with my free 7-minute anxiety test.

 How Floating Anxiety Works

-Floating anxiety - also known as free floating anxiety - is a type of anxiety that simply comes and goes with more days anxious than not, all without a clear cause or reason.
-If you're curious if you qualify for an anxiety disorder or how to treat your floating anxiety, take my anxiety test to find out.
+Floating anxiety - also known as free-floating anxiety - is a type of anxiety that simply comes and goes with more days anxious than not, all without a clear cause or reason.
+If you're curious if you qualify for an anxiety disorder or how to treat your floating anxiety, take my free 7-minute anxiety test to find out.

 Floating anxiety has a more official name.
 It's called "Generalized Anxiety Disorder," and it's a diagnosable disorder that psychologists treat regularly.
 Floating anxiety can manifest in several ways:

 - Mental Symptoms Nervous thoughts, worrying about specific ideas that may or may not even be related to what you're doing.

 - Physical Symptoms Jitteriness, shaking, sweating, fast breathing, rapid heartbeat, and other physical anxiety symptoms.